Anxiety in Cats: Meow, I am Nervous

 In some cases, anti-anxiety medication may be necessary to help decrease your cat’s fear and allow him to adjust to his environment.
 Your veterinarian will help you decide whether your cat is a good candidate for this treatment.
 In severe cases, your veterinarian may recommend that you seek the help of a board certified veterinary behaviorist.

-Anxiety is a common problem in cats, often brought about by poor socialization and household stressors.
+Anxiety is a common problem in cats that is often brought about by poor socialization and household stressors.
 While the condition can have a negative impact on your cat’s quality of life, anxiety can be managed.
-By identifying and eliminating triggers, and improving your cat’s environment to decrease stress, you can help your anxious cat feel more at ease.
+By identifying and eliminating triggers and improving your cat’s environment to decrease stress, you can help your anxious cat feel more at ease.

 If you found the content helpful, please feel free to sign-up for our newsletter to get updates on new articles and products.
 Looking for more helpful or entertaining content related to cats?
 Browse our about cats section.